ZCU104 board

 sudo mount /dev/sdb2 /mnt/rootfs

-Instead of loading the bitstream through the JTAG interface, it must be copied to the microSD card BOOT partition (FAT32).
+Instead of loading the bitstream through the JTAG interface, copy it to the microSD card BOOT partition (FAT32).
 The bitstream will be then loaded by the bootloader during system startup.

-The prebuilt card image comes with a sample bitstream, but in order to use the provided rowhammer Python scripts, a fresh bitstream must be created.
-Build the bitstream as you would do for other boards:
+The prebuilt card image comes with a sample bitstream, but in order to use the provided rowhammer Python scripts, you need to create a fresh bitstream.

-When the SD card is ready, insert it into the microSD card slot on your ZCU104 board and power it on.
+When the SD card is ready, insert it into the microSD card slot on your ZCU104 board and power on the board.

 ZCU104 microUSB

 ZCU104 has a microUSB port connected to the FTDI chip.
-It provides 4 channels, which are connected as follows:
+It provides 4 channels connected as follows:

 • Channel A is configured to support the JTAG chain.